Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_3HC.md

 # Revision History

 # Tabs{.tabset}

+## Revision v1.03
+* Changed to ATSAME54P20A processor
+* Added a second CAN port to the RJ12 connector on pins 3 and 5 for potential future firmware features.
+* Change both CAN bus termination resistors to a single 120R resistor with a single jumper

 ## Revision v1.02b

 * Changed stepper driver MOSFETS to ones used on 6HC due to part availability - no functional change.